-- WorkflowHub is a new workflow registry designed around FAIR principles.
+- WorkflowHub is a domain-agnostic workflow registry designed around FAIR principles.

 - WorkflowHub allows workflows to be FAIR, citable, have managed metadata profiles, and be openly available for review and analytics.

 - Workflows are packaged, registered, downloaded and exchanged as workflow-centric Research Objects using the RO-Crate specification, with test and example data, managed metadata profiles, citations and more.